2. Crew Agencies

 Online job boards and social media pages are extremely useful ways to apply for jobs as well as to find day work.
 It is important to only apply to jobs if you meet the criteria (have the correct experience and qualifications).

 Be wary of which jobs you apply to.
 We recommend you only apply for jobs from closed social media groups with active moderators.
 Fake job posts do occur at times.
-Make sure you do not meet or send personal information to suspicious.
+Make sure you do not meet with or send personal information to suspicious accounts.

 Networking is a crucial part of your introduction to the world of yachting.
 The industry is growing exponentially; every year more boats are built, and more crew join the industry.
 It remains however, a close-knit community that feels a lot smaller than it is.
 ‘Everybody knows everybody’ and finding a job through a friend or a friend of a friend is often the best way to go.
 Crew like to work with people they get along with.
 They are therefore much more likely to hire someone from their extended network of friends than to look elsewhere (provided experience and qualification requirements are met).